GateNLP/gateplugin-Python/docs/index.md

 # GATE Python Plugin

 This plugin provides a processing resource, `PythonPr` which allows the editing and running of python code for processing GATE documents.
-The Python API for processing documents is the Python `gatenlp` package, see https://gatenlp.github.io/python-gatenlp.
+The Python API for processing documents is the [Python `gatenlp` package](https://gatenlp.github.io/python-gatenlp).

 The plugin provides its own copy of a specific version of the `gatenlp` package which is used by default, but it is possible to instead use whatever version of the `gatenlp` package is installed on the system.